 I believe in partnering with brands to create a win-win-win scenario – a win for the brand and my audience and a financial win for me as the creator and matchmaker.

 Want to get better at pitching brands and podcast advertisers?
-In the 2023 Podcast Planner, get access to (8) sponsorship pitch templates I’ve personally used to secure brand deals, from cold pitching a brand to following up after a successful campaign.
+Get access to (8) sponsorship pitch templates I’ve personally used to secure brand deals, from cold pitching a brand to following up after a successful campaign.

 3. Brands are used to paying influencers a flat fee